raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pipeline handlers can optionally initialize the video devices and camera sensor
-controls at system configuration time, to make sure to make sure they are
+controls at system configuration time, to make sure they are defaulted to sane
-defaulted to sane values.
-Handling of device controls is again performed using
+values.
+Handling of device controls is again performed using the libcamera
-the libcamera `controls framework`_.
+`controls framework`_.

 .. _Controls Framework: http://libcamera.org/api-html/controls_8h.html